MEGATRON: Disentangling Physical Processes and Observational Bias in the Multi-Phase ISM of High-Redshift Galaxies

 This underscores the need to carefully fold in density diagnostics when using emission line ratios to infer properties of the ISM at high redshift.

-Altogether, we find that the temperature structure of \megatron\ galaxies with low densities is entirely consistent with low-metallicity objects measured at low-redshift and cosmic noon \citep[see discussion in ][]{Cataldi:2025}.
-In contrast, the majority of galaxies in \megatron\ have a sufficiently dense ISM that O2O2 becomes an unreliable temperature diagnostic without having a density indicator \citep{Mendez-Delgado:2023}.
+Altogether, we find that the observed temperature structure of \megatron\ galaxies with low densities is entirely consistent with low-metallicity objects measured at low-redshift and cosmic noon \citep[see discussion in ][]{Cataldi:2025}.
+In contrast, the majority of UV-faint galaxies in \megatron\ have a sufficiently dense ISM that O2O2 becomes an unreliable temperature diagnostic without having an associated density indicator \citep{Mendez-Delgado:2023}.
+This points to the fact that low-ionization temperature diagnostics (based around lines with low critical densities) used for high-redshift galaxies should be treated with care in the cases where an associated density diagnostic is unavailable \citep[e.g.][]{Martinez+2025}.
 Nevertheless, the fact that oxygen abundances at high-redshift are typically dominated by $\rm O^{++}$ \citep{Laseter:2022,Curti:2023} means that any uncertainties due to density are generally subdominant compared to those due to temperature fluctuations \citep[e.g.][]{Cameron:2023}.